sfosc/wizard/app/README.md

 $ quasar build
 ```

-The global @quasar/cli is not strictly necessary to run theese
+The global @quasar/cli is not strictly necessary to run quasar commands.

 Please visit https://quasar.dev for information about the Quasar Framework.